tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Both of these metrics estimate the quality of a model.

 * They weigh goodness of fit against the number of parameters.
-In other words, AIC and BIC favor the simplest model that best fits the data.
+In other words, AIC and BIC favour the simplest model that best fits the data.

 * This means that they penalize models with a large number of parameters.
 A model with a large number of parameters may describe that particular dataset well but may lose its predictive power when used on new data.